buggedcom/phpvideotoolkit-v2/README.md

 $output_format = new VideoFormat('output', $config);
 $output_format->setFrameRate(1);
-// optionaly also set the video and output format, however if you use the ImageFormat_Jpeg output format
+// optionaly also set the video and output format, however if you use the ImageFormat_Jpeg
-// object this is automatically done for you.
-If you do not add below, FFmpeg automatically guess from
+// output format object this is automatically done for you.
+If you do not add below, FFmpeg
-// your file extension which format and codecs you wish to use.
+// automatically guesses from your output file extension which format and codecs you wish to use.
 $output_format->setVideoCodec('mjpeg')
 			  ->setFormat('image2');